ideal-postcodes/ideal-postcodes-node/README.md

 **Get an API Key**

 Get a key at [Ideal-Postcodes.co.uk](https://ideal-postcodes.co.uk).
-Try out the service with the test postcode 'ID1 1QD'
+You can try out the service with the test postcode 'ID1 1QD'

 **Configuration**